Brown Harris Stevens: Terra Holdings era

-In March 1995, Helmsley sold the company to Terra Holdings, a partnership compised of Arthur Zeckendorf, William Lie Zeckendorf, Kent Swig and David Burris.
+In March 1995, Helmsley sold the company to Terra Holdings, a partnership compised of Arthur Zeckendorf, William Lie Zeckendorf, Kent Swig, and David Burris.

-In 2000, after five years, the number of buildings managed by the company went from 98 to 170.
+After five years, in 2000, the number of buildings managed by the company went from 98 to 170.
 On the brokerage side of the business, the number of agents grew to a total of 160 from 58 and closed sales went from $250–300 million to $1.3 billion.
 The company's headquarters was located at 770 Lexington Avenue with Manhattan sales offices on the east side, west side, downtown and another office in Palm Beach, Florida.

 Terra Holdings also purchased Halstead Property Company in 2001.
 The combined companies made the firm the second largest in New York, behind Douglas Elliman.
 The combined sales volume of the two companies would be close to $3 billion and number of agents was 635.
 In the previous two years, Brown Harris Stevens purchased one of the city's largest rental brokerage firms, Feathered Nest.

-In 2001, Hall F. Willkie was named president of the company's residential sales division.
-In his new position, Willkie was charged with overseeing the company's 190 residential sales agents.
-He had been executive vice president with the company.
+In 2001, Hall F. Willkie was named president of the company's residential sales division after previously being executive vice president.
+Willkie was charged with overseeing the company's 190 residential sales agents.

-Edward Lee Cave Inc., a 28 year old firm noted for its high-end sales, was taken over by Brown Harris Stevens in 2009.
+In 2009, the firm took over Edward Lee Cave Inc., a 28-year-old firm noted for its high-end sales.

 For the year ended on February 29, 2016, Brown Harris Steven had closed 789 sales totaling $2.02 billion.

-In 2017, the company was the exclusive agent for the sale of David Rockefeller’s upper east side town house.
+In 2017, the company was the exclusive agent for the sale of David Rockefeller's upper east side town house.
 The asking price was $32.5 million.

 Bess Freedman, an executive with the company, was named co-president with Hall Willkie in 2017.
 At that time, the company had about 500 agents and closed more than $4 billion in sales in the previous year in NYC.
-Less than an year later, she was promoted to Chief Executive Officer.
+Less than a year later, she was promoted to Chief Executive Officer.

 In 2025, the company announced that Hall Willkie would step down as President of the NYC Brokerage after 37 years, and into a full-time consulting role for the next 6 years.
 Sales managers Kevin Kovesci and Itzy Garay were named as co-presidents in his place.